 Too good to miss: Hopono, Chouke, Lilù, Mook's, AXL store, Coucou Shop...

 These prestigious landmarks are the oldest market galleries in Europe and have a variety of high-end shops.
 A stunning setting where fine taste is guaranteed.

 Is the weather forecast to rain on your parade?
 Come to City 2, the major shopping mall in the heart of the city, or to the Toison d'Or Galleries, Galerie Anspach, Basilix Shopping Center, Woluwé Shopping Centre, or its cousin, Westland Shopping Centre.
 Docks Bruxsel is another alternative.
 This brand new shopping centre combines leisure, commerce, food, culture and fun.
 Its eco-friendly architecture offers pleasant moments and conviviality at the canal's edge.

 The city's main shopping streets dedicated to the major ready-to-wear brands

 Uniqlo, Weekday, Cos, & Other Stories, Arket, Zara, H&M, Pimkie, Berschka, Promod, Primark, Mango, Naf-Naf, Esprit, Jennyfer, Kiabi... you’ll find these big names in every major city.
 Brussels is no exception, with shopping streets like Rue Neuve and Chaussée d’Ixelles housing a huge concentration of international chains.

 Exclusive venues at the city limits

-Fort Jaco and its original boutiques, nestled in the periphery of the majestic Soignes Forest.
-(Bus : 43, 123, 136, 137)
+Fort Jaco and its original boutiques, nestled in the periphery of the majestic Sonian Forest (Bus : 43, 123, 136, 137).

-Le Vert Chasseur, at the exit from the Bois de la Cambre, offering the pleasure of finding unique articles.
-(Bus: 41, 123, 136, 137)
+Le Vert Chasseur, at the exit of the Bois de la Cambre, offers you the chance to find unique articles (Bus: 41, 123, 136, 137).